stalha97/CLI-Chat-Messenger/README.md

 # CLI Chat Messenger
 This is CLI Chat Messenger based on POSIX API from Linux OS.
 Do note that unlike other similar named projects, this project works like a normal messenger e.g just as Facebook messenger would work.
 Except that it uses Command Line Interface (CLI) instead of a Graphical User Interface(GUI).

-# Major Programming Concepts used:
+## Major Programming Concepts Used
 -	Sockets
 -	Multi-Threading
 -	Object Oriented Programming